kingroxas2/html-E-Wallet/README.md

 Our case study is an e-wallet system developed by using dart and html with a few functions such as:

-- Top up the wallet balance, with a cash back if the user top-up the amount using credit card
+- Top up the wallet balance, with a cash back of RM 0.5 if the user top-up the amount using credit card
 - Make a payment from the wallet balance, with a bonus of 10% off during off-peak hours
 - Display a list of all the transactions made